Loading Results

 Why X+Y?

-The transition to X+Y has been embraced by our residents since the change was made more than five years ago.
+The transition to X+Y has been happily and enthusiastically embraced by our residents.
 The advantages of this model include:

-• More frequent “golden” (two-day) weekends, as residents do not routinely have scheduled clinical duties on ambulatory rotations
+• More frequent “golden” (two-day) weekends, as residents do not routinely have scheduled clinical duties on ambulatory rotation weekends.

 • Less frequent resident sign-outs, as residents no longer leave their inpatient rotations to do a half-day of clinic.
 This has the added benefit of more equitable distribution of work on busy inpatient services.

-• Opportunities for patient continuity, as residents will know the dates of their ambulatory blocks and can encourage families to see them for both short-term follow-up in the next few days or long-term follow-up in the next six weeks.
+• Opportunities for patient continuity, as residents will know the dates of their ambulatory blocks and can encourage families to see them for both short and long term follow up.

 Curriculum